James Gunn Finally Speaks Out On Firing From Disney And ‘Guardians Of The Galaxy 3’

-When some old tweets of James Gunn had resurfaced and began making trouble for the comic book director, things didn’t look good.
-Sure, they were really old and he had already addressed them and apologized for them in the past, but it didn’t matter as Disney fired him anyway.
+When some old tweets of James Gunn resurfaced and began making trouble for the comic book director, things didn’t look good.
+Sure, they were old and he had already addressed them and apologized for them in the past, but it didn’t matter as Disney fired him anyway.
 Now, Gunn has broken his silence regarding his firing, his re-hiring, and his future plans for Guardians of the Galaxy Vol. 3.

 A lot of support was thrown Gunn’s way after Disney fired him and took him off the next Marvel flick in his franchise.
-He is not making any excuses to the things that led up to his firing and he has taken full responsibility for his actions as detailed in an interview with Deadline.
+He is not making any excuses for the things that led up to his firing, and he has taken full responsibility for his actions as detailed in an interview with Deadline.

 Gunn spoke of when Disney came to him to get him back in the Marvel Cinematic Universe.